mvolkmann/birthdays/pwa.md

 To enable it, edit `src/index.js` and change the line `serviceWorker.unregister();` to `serviceWorker.register();`.
+This only takes effect if the environment variable `NODE_ENV` is set to `production`.
+For testing in development, the first line in the `register` function can be modified to omit this check.

 This uses the workbox-webpack-plugin to cache assets and keep them up to date when changes are deployed.